The city may be known for the views of Mt. Fuji and cherry blossoms but make no mistake, it's beautiful in the fall too.

-In front of the Roadside Station is a spacious deck for events, where local residents sell flowers and vegetables, nursery plants they grow, sundry goods, etc. Also flea markets and street performers shows are held periodically.
+In front of the Roadside Station is a spacious deck for events, where local residents often sell flowers and vegetables, nursery plants, and crafts, etc. Also flea markets and street performances are held periodically.

 Fujiyoshida sightseeing information is in this corner, providing a full range of brochures of the Fuji Five Lakes area.
 The window is always staffed with personnel for your detailed questions.
 Also, you can purchase "Roadside Station Ticket", road maps, etc., check the latest traffic and weather information with live-cam on a large display at the corner.

 This shop deals with products from the Fuji Five Lakes area in the greatest variety.
 The bountiful products are seasonable, and the price is reasonable.
 Yamanashi's standard souvenir "Shingen-mochi", the Roadside Station's original sweets, local wines and sakes, udon noodles, sundries and crafts such as inden, etc. are sold here.

 【Mt.
 Fuji Spring Water】

 Mt.
 Fuji spring water pumped from 100 meters below ground can be taken away for free.
 The water is smooth and mild, abundant in minerals.
 The plastic containers and pet bottles for water are sold at the Roadside Station's Bussan-kan.